 Even with the basic demographics we’ve established about Jessica, we already have a sense of her story and can start to infer about her psychographics.
 Psychographics refers to the psychological aspects of one’s personality, including aspirations, values, attitudes, and personality.
 These psychological attributes are as equally important to your podcast marketing strategy as demographics are, as they will affect the way your listeners react to you.

 In some cases, psychographics can have a greater influence than demographics.
-Since psychographics consider the way in which people think, you can tie together some groups that demographically have nothing in common.
+Since psychographics considers the way in which people think, you can tie together some groups that demographically have nothing in common.
 For example, if you have a podcast about creating sustainable homes out of recycled materials.
 Your demographics could range from 20-year-old female environmental science majors in Montana to 60-year-old retired punk rockers in Edinburgh.
 It’s the way that these people are approaching sustainability and home building that matters, rather than where they live or who they are.

 Let’s go back to our podcast avatar, Jessica.
 To establish her psychographics, let’s ask the following questions about her: